 Kunsthall Stavanger is proud to announce a comprenhensive solo exhibition with Norwegian artist Vanessa Baird.
 The exhibition opens on June 17, 2021 and will consist of mainly new works or works not previously shown.
+The exhibition will also present several works by and collaborations with artist Mette Hellenes, who has been a collaborator with Baird throughout her career.
+It will also include works by Baird's mother, Maureen Baird.

 Vanessa Baird (b.
 1963, Oslo) lives and works in Oslo.
 Baird is known for her work with watercolors and pastels, ranging from large-scale murals and wallpapers to intimate series.
 Being highly motivated by a dark, haunting and fable-like range of references, her work includes imagery from personal domestic realities as well as cityscapes and architectural elements.
 Whether surreal or narrative, her intense and detailed drawings are often perceived as controversial, regularly commenting on the political and social affairs of contemporary time.
 The work, Lyset forsvinner - bare vi lukker øynene (The light fades - if only we close our eyes) took centre stage in one of the most talked about art incidents in Norwegian history, as the work was removed from the Ministry of Health in 2013 after associations were made to the Oslo bombings of July 22nd.